Stitch and Quilt at the same time!

 After building my quilt top with NO sewing; I use 505 Spray and Fix to make the quilt sandwich.

 I use invisible thread on top with 40 wt.
 Rayon in bobbin.
 Use your free motion foot with either a straight stitch or small zig zag (1.5 or 1.6 width).
 Note: most invisible thread is size.004 - if your machine has a problem with it - try a .005 size.
 Coats and Clark makes one.
 Follow your machine manuals advice on adjusting tension.
 I lower or reduce the top tension.

 The Stitching video is on this washable King size bed quilt, using invisible thread.

 See Ann’s article “Making Big Quilts in Manageable Units” on the web at American Quilter.com

 January 2015 issue.
 See applique rulers for Long arm at bottom of this page.

 Stitch and quilt with Long Arm

-machine using this applique ruler that slides onto the hoping foot to effortlessly glide along the turned edges.
-Notice that your hands are not up in the air but hands on the fabric.
+machine using applique rulers that slide onto the hoping foot to effortlessly glide along the turned edges.
+Notice that your hands are NOT up in the air but hands are on the fabric for better control.